What We Do

 REACH GEORGIA SCHOLARSHIPS

 REACH Georgia is a needs-based scholarship program that pairs rising 8th graders (Scholars) with a mentor and academic coach to help prepare them for college and for the 21st century workforce.
 REACH Scholars who successfully complete the program and graduate from high school are awarded up to $10,000 for up to four years of college attendance ($2,500 each year) at a University System of Georgia college or technical college of their choice.
-Several colleges have chosen to match the $10,000 turning the scholarship into a $20,000 opportunity, while five colleges are double matching the funds providing REACH Scholars with a $30,000 opportunity.
+Scholars may have an opportunity to receive additional funds through the college they attend.

-The Hurricane Turnaround Scholarship is awarded to a Cartersville High School senior who has overcome significant adversity during his or her high school years.
-Nominations are taken from high school teachers and administrators with high school counselors selecting the recipient.
+The Hurricane Strength Scholarship is awarded to a Cartersville High School senior who has excelled academically while overcoming some type of adversity during his or her high school years.
 This $1,000 scholarship is awarded each year at the CHS Honors Night and is made possible by Dr. Howard and Susan Hinesley.

-The 2019 recipient was Bryson Rogers, who will attend Kennesaw State University.
+The 2022 recipient was Alexis Barnes who is attending Kennesaw State University.

 TEACHER OF THE YEAR